danlunt1976/UM_Bristol/CMIP7_fcg_ozone.md

 `mergetime` concatenates along `time` and will sort by time if needed.
 script: `Siliruan:/home/bridge/mf22281/CMIP7/CMIP7-Ozone/mergetime.sh`

 The original file size is too large.
-So prefer conversion first, and mergetime later.
+So prefer convert before merge them into one single file.

 ### How to implement the forcing into HadCM3